Skip to content

 Delivery Modelling

-Generate a "point in time" alignment between product management, design, engineering leadership, and key business stakeholders on:
+The objective of Delivery Modelling is to generate a "point in time" alignment between product management, design, engineering leadership, and key business stakeholders on:

 • ownership of problems.